DataBiosphere/biocore-data-model/content/README.md

       * ERROR:root:Overwriting slot_uri for {'slot_uri': 'http://purl.org/dc/terms/hasVersion'} to https://datamodel.terra.bio/BioCore#hasVersion
    * Unknown errors from schemaauto:
       * ERROR:root:TODO
-      * weird dots (progress bar) at the beginning of output
    * Is there a way to pull in a model description from OWL?
    * Need to turn off     multivalued: true for prefLabel